Chart Color Schemes

 The educational profile of Old Toongabbie exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 30.5%, significantly lower than the SA3 area average of 50.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 20.9%, followed by postgraduate qualifications (7.8%) and graduate diplomas (1.8%).
-Vocational credentials are also common, with 33.3% of residents aged 15+ holding such qualifications – advanced diplomas (11.5%) and certificates (21.8%).
+Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (7.8%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 33.3% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (21.8%).

-Educational participation is high, with 30.3% of residents currently enrolled in formal education.
-This includes 11.6% in primary education, 8.0% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education, including 11.6% in primary education, 8.0% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education